oatlog/oatlog/doc/planning_report/main.typ

 #bibliography("refs.bib", title: "References")
 #pagebreak()

+#todo[mad typst skillz]
 = Appendix

 // e-node = term = tuple in a relation
 // e-class = variabel = element of a tuple in a relation

 == Distributive law example <rosettaexample>
+#todo[Matti: The explanation in the Appendix is useful but a good explanation should be integrated in the thesis proper (referring to previous example in appendix)]

 === Egglog
 As an example, a Rule for the distributive law, $(a + b) * c = a * c + b * c$ for Egglog, Eqlog, Rust pseudocode, and SQL pseudocode.